All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Medication Options: Ro vs Calibrate

 Both platforms provide access to the two most effective GLP-1 medications currently available: semaglutide and tirzepatide.
-However, their sourcing strategies and medication management approaches differ significantly.
+But their sourcing strategies and medication management approaches differ significantly.

 Ro exclusively uses compounded versions of these medications from FDA-registered 503B compounding pharmacies.
-This approach allows them to offer competitive pricing but means patients cannot use insurance coverage.
-Compounded medications undergo the same active ingredient testing as brand-name drugs but may have different inactive ingredients or formulations.
+This approach allows them to offer competitive pricing but means patients can't use insurance coverage.
+Compounded medications undergo compounded formulations of the active ingredient testing as brand-name drugs but may have different inactive ingredients or formulations.

 Calibrate takes a hybrid approach, working with traditional pharmacies when possible to help patients access brand-name medications like Ozempic, Wegovy, or Mounjaro through insurance coverage.
 When insurance isn't available or coverage is denied, they provide compounded alternatives similar to Ro's approach.